splunk/splunk-connect-for-snmp/docs/configuration/worker-configuration.md

   logLevel: "WARNING"
 ```

-Remember, that the system won't scale itself infinitely, there is a finite amount of resources that you can allocate.
+Remember that the system won’t scale itself infinitely.
+There is a finite amount of resources that you can allocate.
 By default, every worker has configured the following resources:

 ```yaml
     resources: